reikolydia/RPI5-AI/README.md

 # RPI5-AI
-## Run an externally accessible AI chatbot on your rPI 5!
+## Run an externally accessible AI chatbot on your Raspberry Pi 5!

 ---

+## To-do
-todo: (not in order yet)
+> Not in order yet

-Set up Pi 5
+- [x] Set up Pi 5
-Make it boot from nvme
+- [x] Make it boot from nvme
-Blinkt! setup & internetcheck service
+- [x] Blinkt! setup & internetcheck service
-Zerotier
+- [ ] Zerotier
+- [ ] Portainer / docker
-Clone SD to NVME SSD
+- [x] Clone SD to NVME SSD

-set up Portainer / docker
+- [ ] The AI parts
+- [ ]

+---

+## Item list

+> Your list of items may vary

+1. Raspberry Pi 5 - ```8 GB``` of RAM is recommended
+2. A NVMe Base / HAT
+3. A case to house the Pi and the Base / HAT
+4. A Pi 5 capable power supply
+5. 32 GB MicroSD card
+6. 1 TB M.2 NVME SSD
+7. Blinkt!
+RGB LED
+8.

 ---